-Text-Book: MACLEAR, An Introduction to the Creeds.
-In its formal aspect, the study of the Belief, as the subject of the Junior Year Theology, begins with the norm of our Lord's commandment to baptize, and branches out into the two great credal symbols-the Apostles' and the Nicene.
+Text-Book.-MACLEAR, An Introduction to the Creeds.
+In its formal aspect, the study of the Belief, as the subject of the Junior Year Theology, begins with the norm of our Lord's commandent to baptize, and branches out into the two great credal symbols-the Apostles' and the Nicene.
 Emphasis is laid on St. Peter's confession at Cæsarea Philippi, as the simplest expression of personal trust, and the effort is made to preserve this attitude as the studies are extended into the more complex developments of the Articles of the Christian Faith.
-The study of Creed as exhibiting the growing energy of the faith of the Church in its historical unfolding is considered more important than that of the forms alone.
-The final end sought in this study, in the Training School, is the intensifying of the faith of the individual student, that as a Deaconess she may exert the greatest possible spiritual force in the field to which she may be called.
+The study of the Creed as exhibiting the growing energy of the faith of the Church in its historical unfolding accompanies that of the forms.

-SENIOR"YEAR
+SENIOR YEAR